mauriciolauffer/openui5/src/sap.m/test/sap/m/demokit/sample/IllustratedMessageInAppCustom/README.md

 # UI5 Demo Application with sap.m.IllustratedMessage and custom illustrations

-This application demonstrates how to integrate libraries of cusrom illustrations into UI5 applications through npm packages and UI5 Tooling.
+This application demonstrates how to integrate libraries of cusrom illustrations into UI5 applications through npm packages and UI5 CLI.

 ## Overview